NotAryanRamani/nlp-sentiment-analysis/README.md

 ## About the Data Set
 The dataset is named Tweet Sentiment Extraction which is available on Kaggle and You can get the data set [here](https://www.kaggle.com/competitions/tweet-sentiment-extraction).

-> *Stay tuned for further updates on Dataset Information*

 ---

 ### Chronological Updates

 - **September 2, 2023**: Created github repository, README.md file, environment, setup.py file  and Project Structure

-- **September 3, 2023**: Created Custom Exception class and Logging Configurations
+- **September 3, 2023**: Created Custom Exception class and Logging Configurations and Basic EDA

+- **September 14, 2023** : Created Data Ingestion Module

 ---